bnksn/DiffEqSolver/README.md

 - Any C++ compiler that supports C++23

 ## How to build
-1. Clone repository
+1. Clone the repository
 2. cd into the repository directory
-3. Run "cmake -B ./build"
+3. Run "cmake ./build -B ./build"
 4. Run "cmake --build ./build"

 ## To Do